ghostfreeman/volcanolairwebsigh/content/policy/discord-code-of-conduct.md

 * Ask permission of the channel before posting a message that might be considered commercial, stating clear intent for the post, and,
 * Listen to the response of your peers in the channel and act accordingly.

-If, after engaging with the community, you are still wondering if a specific message is commercial or not, please ask in one of the channels dedicated to helping find their way in this community.
+If, after engaging with the community, you are still wondering if a specific message is commercial or not, please ask the moderation team.

 ### The Bottom Lines